simwr872/RSAPI/README.md

     $ pip install tornado

 ## Using RSAPI
 Note that what is uploaded to GitHub is the core of RSAPI.
 This includes the deobfuscator, function mapping and patterns for some features bundled into a concept to provide it as a web-service.
-This is far from all RSAPI is capable of, see section Expanding for more information.
+This is far from all RSAPI is capable of, see section [expanding](https://github.com/simwr872/RSAPI#expanding) for more information.

 1. Start the server `python server.py`.
 2. Open `docs/comapp.html` in a browser. _(Use FireFox.
 Chrome is too secure...)_